Dozens in Phoenix protest Missouri shootingPosted: Updated:

 The rally appeared relatively peaceful as demonstrators took turns speaking about police brutality and racial profiling.

-Five plainclothes officers from the Phoenix police's community response squad were also present.
+Five plainclothes officers from the Phoenix police's community response squad were present at the rally.

 Protests have been taking place in several cities across the country since the Aug.
 9 shooting of 18-year-old Michael Brown, who was walking in a street.